it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic22]

 2\.
-As you can see we have two operations now one that will get us the first four accounts and the other will get account by id.
+As you can see in the Test tab, we have two operations now one that will get us the first four accounts and the other will get account by id.
 So let’s first run the accounts GET first to get a list of Account IDs.

 ![alt text][pic33]